 Develop a website with monthly posts from a bunch of writers at different life stages with different viewpoints who write on the very same subject each month.

 Once the concept was born I began assembling my team and working on a title.
-Turns out that gathering a writing team is much easier than figuring out what to call a website, but the word “grace” kept niggling at me, that thorn that won’t ease up.
+Turns out that gathering a writing team is much easier than figuring out what to call a website, but the word “grace” kept niggling at me.

 When talking to his disciples, Jesus told them to love one another so people would know they were his.
 (John 13:35) He didn’t say, “Unless you don’t agree with them.
 Then by all means, be as hateful and rude as you’d like.”
 And yet I continually see Christians treating each other less than kind because of a theological difference of opinion.

 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.
 Ephesians 4:32

 It doesn’t stop there, though.
 We are also told to respond to non-Christians with grace, something that escapes so many Christ-followers.

 Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone.
 Colossians 4:6